-3 Credits analysis, and
+3 Credits s, analysis, an

 This course will focus on the observations, analysis, and performance of human occupations in work, self-care, and play/ leisure throughout the life span.
 The teaching and learning process and the language of occupational therapy will be incorporated.
 (Corequisites: OTA 101 and OTA 116)